-master of Aromicotare
+Master of Architecture

-First Offered Fall 2007

-DEGREE RE EQUIREMENTS Credits
+DEGREE R EQUIREMENTS Credits

-Masters The sis Project
+Masters Thesis Project

 AR8101 Studio in Critical Practice 3

 AR8102 Seminar in Critical Practice 1

 AR8103 Studio in Collaborative Practice 3

 AR8104 Seminar in Contemp and Future Practice 1

 AR8105 Intensive Research Studio and Seminar 4

 AR8106 Current Topics in Architectural Praxis 1

 AR8107 Collaborative Competition I 1

 AR8108 Collaborative Competition II 1

-Two Elective Credits 2
+Two Electiv re Credits 2

 Electives

 AR8201 Advanced Construction Case Studies 1

 AR8202 Architectural Theory Since 1968 1

 AR8203 Architectural Writing 1

 AR8204 Architecture in Public Policy 1

 AR8205 The Arch.
 Of Urban Housing 1

 AR8206 Canadian Arch.
 Since 1945 1

 AR8207 Contemporary Theories of Urbanism 1

 AR8208 Creating Space Simulation 1

 AR8209 Digital Design, Non-Standard Practice 1

 AR8210 Digital Tools 1

 AR8211 Ecology 1

 AR8212 Fire Safety in the Built Environment 1

 AR8213 Glass in Architecture 1

 AR8214 Heritage Conserv., Theory and Practice 1

 AR8215 How Buildings Work 1

 AR8216 Landscape and Ecological Design 1

 AR8217 Landscape Design Theory and Application 1

 AR8218 Performance Modeling 1

 AR8219 The Small Building 1

 AR8220 Sustainable Ratings Systems 1

-- ,
+AR8221 Architectural Representation 1

+AR8222 Sustainable Housing Design 1

+AR8223 Building Management System 1

+AR8224 Designing the Productive City 1

 Masters Thesis Project Working closely with a faculty advisor, students will carry out independent research on an approved topic within the field of architecture, resulting in the development of a thesis report and subsequently a critical project.
 The student will be required to publicly present the thesis report, which forms the critical, historical, and theoretical basis for the thesis project.
 A comprehensive review of literature and relevant works will form a core component of this report.
 The thesis project must be grounded in architectural praxis, but is not limited to the design of a building.
 This course culminates in a public juried presentation of thesis projects.
 This is a "Milestone."
-Pass/Fail
+Pass/Fail practice of architecture (including the students' own assumptions and beliefs) and the contexts within which and on which architectural practice acts.
+The development of an architectural response to these conditions and contexts, using ethical and professional judgment as well as techniques of critical analysis, will be the key objective of the studio.
+3 Credits